oracle/souffle/README.md

 2. Run `sh ./bootstrap` to generate configure files

 3. For Linux users, skip this point.
-MAC OS X does not have OpenMP nor a bison version 3.0.2 or higher installed.
+MAC OS X does not have OpenMP nor a bison version 3.0.2 installed.
     We recommend [brew](http://brew.sh) to install the required tools to build Soufflé.
 Run the following commands prior to executing `./configure`:

      `brew update`